Jul 2, 2021

 Below are some common evergreen formats you may consider creating:

-Writing in these formats does not automatically make your piece evergreen, but these types of content do tend to lend themselves to evergreen writing more than other formats.
+Producing in these formats does not automatically make your piece evergreen, but these types of content do tend to lend themselves to evergreen writing more than other formats.
 Instructional videos providing useful information, like how to change a tire, have more longevity than a less practical video.

 Now that you understand some of the key formats for creating evergreen content, here’s how you put them into practice.